Skip to Content

 Westerplatte is famous for the Battle of Westerplatte, which started the Second World War as it was the first clash between Polish and German forces during the invasion of Poland.

-During your visit of the Westerplatte you can spot the former defenders’ barracks and guardhouses.
 One of them was converted into a museum and a monument to the events has been unveiled in 1966.
-A museum dedicated to the battle of 1939 opened in 2015.
+A museum dedicated to the Battle of 1939 opened in 2015.

 9. Gdynia

-Gdynia is one of the 3 cities forming the so called Tri-City (Gdansk, Sopot, Gdynia).
-All three of which are some of the best places to visit near Gdansk for day trips!
+All three of these are some of the best places to visit near Gdansk for day trips!

-Gdynia is one of the fastest growing towns in the area and doesn’t really have a historic center.
+Gdynia is one of the fastest-growing towns in the area and doesn’t really have a historic center.
 It’s now one of the youngest and trendiest places to live in the region.

-The city was only founded in 1926 and is famous for its harbor and the longest sea boulevard of Poland.
-Nowadays it’s the main port for cruise ships.
-The two 130-metre high Sea Towers are the symbol of Gdynia.
+The city was founded in 1926 and is famous for its harbor and the longest sea boulevard in Poland.

-The most important tourist attraction is the historic vessels moored at the quayside: the only preserved Polish pre-World War II ship, and the oldest destroyer in the world today and the over a 100-year-old Dar Pomorza a former merchant vessel, today a museum-ship.
+The only preserved Polish pre-World War II ship, the oldest destroyer in the world today, and the over 100-year-old Dar Pomorza, a former merchant vessel that is today a museum ship.

 10. Hel Peninsula

-The peninsula is dominated by the 2 fishing ports, Hel and and Władysławowo at its base.
-Chałupy, Kuźnica and Jurata are tourist resorts during the short summer season and can be quite packed from July to September.
-The northern shore is famous for its beautiful beaches which are mostly deserted.
+Chałupy, Kuźnica, and Jurata are tourist resorts during the short summer season and can be quite packed from July to September.

-Hel island is famous for its delicious seafood restaurants and due to its rare bird species it’s a paradise for birdwatchers.
+Hel island is famous for its delicious seafood restaurants and due to its rare bird species, it’s a paradise for birdwatchers.

 Hel peninsula can be easily reached from Gdansk by train or bus and from Sopot by ferry.